aregsar/aregcode/blog/2019/dotnetcore-understanding-aspnet-endpoint-routing/index.md

 The MVC middleware is configured at the end of the middleware pipeline using the `UseMvc()` method.
 This method internally configures the default MVC route mapping configuration and the MVC controller action dispatcher middleware that dispatches the controller action.
 By default the out of the box template in v2.2 just configures the MVC dispatcher middleware.
 AS such the MVC middleware also handles the route resolution based on the route map configuration and the incoming request data.

-However we can endable Endpoint Routing using some additional configuration.
+However we can add Endpoint Routing using some additional configuration.
 The modified code is shown below:

 ```csharp